-Consider another statement made by Jesus in response to something said by a pharisee, as translated in the Gospels of Jesus:
+Consider another statement made by Jesus in response to something said by a pharisee, as translated in The Lost Gospels of Jesus:

 Later, after being asked by the pharisees when the sanctuary of God will appear, he replied, “The sanctuary of God does not appear through observation.
 Neither can you declare, ‘Here it is!’ or ‘There it is!’
 Because the sanctuary of God is within you.”
 (Luke 17:20-21)Now if you have any doubt about Jesus' statement translation, here are the same two verses according to the New King James Version:

 Now when He was asked by the Pharisees when the kingdom of God would come, He answered them and said, "The kingdom of God does not come with observation; nor will they say, 'See here!' or 'See there!'
 For indeed, the kingdom of God is within you."
 (Luke 17:21 NKJV)So you can see how confusing this statement sounds as translated with "kingdom of God."
 The confusion is because the word "kingdom" typically means a location.
 How could a location be "within you"?